jadehollow/poke-shine/README.md

 An app built with ReactJS to:

--Search for Pokemon by their name or number
+1. Search for Pokemon by their name or number
--See their regular and shiny versions
+2. See their regular and shiny versions
--See their species type
+3. See their species type